Mazamars312/Analogue_Pocket_Neogeo/README.md

 This is the port of the Neogeo Core made by [Furrtek](https://www.patreon.com/furrtek/posts) to the Analogue Pocket using the APF framework and some of my own code.

 ## Installation and Usage

+If you have version 0.5.0 installed, please remove it and re-install the 4 main folders

 The current Darksoft paks will work with this with the following file names:
 *(Working on the *.Neo files soon)
 * 68K Asset: prom